gnodi/danf/README.md

 --------

 Here is a list of the major features proposed by Danf:
-- An object-oriented programming layer (formal classes, easy inheritance, ensured interfaces, ...).
+- An object-oriented programming layer (with ensured interfaces).
 - An inversion of control design (dependency injection via configuration files).
-- A perfect isomorphism allowing to use the same code on both client and server sides (in a standard Node.js coding style).
+- A perfect isomorphism allowing to use the same code on both client and server sides (in a standard node.js coding style).
 - A homogeneous way to handle all kind of events (HTTP requests, DOM events, ...).
 - An original abstraction layer over [Async.js](https://github.com/caolan/async) to manage asynchronicity.
 - A helper to develop ultra performant ajax applications supporting deep linking.